 - Must register with the Garda National Immigration Bureau or GNIB

 - Must be accepted on a full-time course recognized by the Ministry for Education and Skills, Ireland Government

 - Must be enrolled on a full-time course at or above NFQ Level 7

 - Must be attending classes between 8 AM and 6 PM per week during the academic year

-In addition to the above guidelines, eligible international students would need to apply for and receive the PPS (Personal Public Services Number) from the Irish Government.
+In addition to the above guidelines, eligible international students will need to apply for and receive the PPS (Personal Public Services Number) from the Irish Government.
 The PPS Number will enable the prospective employer to pay your remuneration.
 This goes with opening an account with any Irish bank so that the remuneration funds may be transferred to the account by the employer.
-Please note that you must have an Irish Bank account in order to receive payments for part-time work.
-You will be required to comply with the Irish tax laws, employment laws and taxation requirements while working part-time and full-time jobs.
+Please note that you must have an Irish Bank account to receive payments for part-time work.
+You will be required to comply with the Irish tax laws, employment laws, and taxation requirements while working part-time and full-time jobs.

-It is worth nothing that for students seeking paid or unpaid internships during the course of their study in Ireland at any university, they must note that their internship period (start and end date) must not take up more than 50% of the overall duration of the program that they have enrolled for at a university.
+It is worth noting that for students seeking paid or unpaid internships during the course of their study in Ireland at any university, they must note that their internship period (start and end date) must not take up more than 50% of the overall duration of the program that they have enrolled for at a university.
 An Internship, if sourced by the students themselves, must be suited to the program that they are studying and should be counted towards the final award of the degree.